scummvm/scummvm/doc/docportal/settings/engine.rst

 .. _durable:

 More durable armor
-	Armor won't break until character is at -80HP, rather than -10HP.
+	Armor won't break until character is at -80HP, instead of the default -10HP.

 	*DurableArmor*